Kong/kong/UPGRADE.md

 arises.
 This behavior as well as all available settings are documented in the `kong.conf.default` file shipped with this version.

-Once your nodes configured, we recommend that you seamingly redirect your traffic through the new Kong 0.9 nodes before decomissioning your old nodes.
+Once your nodes configured, we recommend that you seemingly redirect your traffic through the new Kong 0.9 nodes before decommissioning your old nodes.

 ## Upgrade to `0.8.x`